dontpanicdao/dontpanicdao.github.io/README.md

  - Save selector as local storage?
  - get rid of bootstrap
  - Is the store used or planned to be used?
 If not ==> Remove it
+ - Add a page with infos such as MAX_FELT, table of power of 2, other stuff?

 ## Dev Tools for StarkNet